- Bologna Food Guide

-Bologna is the center of the Emilia-Romagna food culture where such great products as Prosciutto di Parma, Parmigiano-Reggiano and Mortadella meet and, most important, the city is THE place to eat hand rolled, fresh pasta served along with complex, meat-laden ragus known around the world as bolognese sauce.
+As the center of the Emilia-Romagna food culture, Bologna is famous for access to great products like Prosciutto di Parma, Parmigiano-Reggiano and Mortadella.
+Most importantly, Bologna is THE place to eat hand rolled, fresh pasta served along with complex, meat-laden ragus known around the world as bolognese sauce.

 During our initial visit, we connected with Bologna and its tasty food selection as well as the city’s rich history and architectural beauty.
 As we strolled through the city’s maze of ancient porticoes while licking cones stuffed with gelato, we vowed to return to the city one day for many reasons but most of all for the food.

 It took us seven years, but we finally made it back.
 To our pleasant surprise, the Bologna cuisine is even better than we remembered.
-Update: We have recently returned to Bologna yet again and have updated this article with our new Bologna food favorites.
+Update: We returned to Bologna yet again and have updated this article with new Bologna food favorites.

 Bologna Food – More than Ragu

-Blessed by its geographic placement in Emilia Romagna, one of Italy’s major food regions, Bologna has some of the country’s best cuisine… and lots of it.
+Blessed by its geographic placement in Emilia Romagna, one of Italy’s major food regions, Bologna has some of the country’s best cuisine.
 Streets in the center of town are hectic all day and night, though the city comes alive in the early evening when cafes fill with locals sharing plates topped with locally produced meats and cheeses.

 We’re talking about Prosciutto from Parma, Coppa from Piacenza and Parmigiano Reggiano from Modena.
 And the wine!
 Local favorites include Sangiovese, Pignoletto and the classic red sparkler Lambrusco.
 Unlike the swill available in grocery stores around the world, the Lambrusco produced in Emilia Romagna pairs perfectly with Bologna’s hearty pasta fare.
 If you’re wondering what to do in Bologna, the answer will likely involve food.